 Businessmen Dennis Levine and Marty White have made similar sacrifices for the sake of their downtown eatery, Loaf & Kettle, and their livelihoods.
 The Atlanta business partners recently parted ways amicably after four years in business because there simply wasn’t enough profit for two owners.

-At Matrix Resources, the staff relies heavily on videoconferencing to cut back on
+At Matrix Resources, the staff relies heavily on video conferencing to cut back on

 travel, said Chief Executive Jim Huling.
-The company also has saved about 20 percent on its total office costs in Atlanta by subleasing its unused office space to clients.
+The company also has saved about 20 percent of its total office costs in Atlanta by subleasing its unused office space to clients.
 That decision has led to stronger working relationships with clients, Huling said.